Speed Up Zig-Zag: Choice of Speed Function

 \section{Choice of Speed Function}

-A natural objective is to choose the speed function that generates the most efficient algorithm.
-If we consider the one-dimensional case, from Proposition \ref{relationship.suzz.zz:00}, if $(X_t,\Theta_t)_{t \geq 0}$ is an one dimensional SUZZ process with speed function $s$ and $f$ as in (\ref{space.transform:001}), then $(Y_t,\Theta_t)=(f(X_t),\Theta_t)$ is an original Zig-Zag process, targeting a measure with negative log-likelihood given by $V(y)=U(f^{-1}(y))-\log s(f^{-1}(y))$, defined on a subset of $\mathbb{R}$.
-Therefore, instead of using SUZZ, one could equivalently use the original Zig-Zag $(Y_t,\Theta_t)$, target the potential $V$ and then use the path of $f^{-1}(Y_t)$ as a way to sample from the measure of interest.
-Therefore, in the one-dimensional case, the goal of choosing the most efficient $s$, boils down to choosing a space transformation $f$ so that $f^{-1}$ can be evaluated pointwise and the potential
+A natural objective is to choose the speed function that generates an algorithm which is as efficient as possible.
+To get some intuition into how to achieve this, consider the one-dimensional SUZZ process $(X_t,\Theta_t)_{t \geq 0}$ with speed function $s$ and $f$ as given in (\ref{space.transform:001}).
+From Proposition \ref{relationship.suzz.zz:00}, $(Y_t,\Theta_t)=(f(X_t),\Theta_t)$ is an original Zig-Zag process, targeting a measure with negative log-density given by $\tilde{U}(y)=U(f^{-1}(y))-\log s(f^{-1}(y))$, defined on a subset of $\mathbb{R}$.
+Therefore, instead of using SUZZ, one could equivalently use the original Zig-Zag $(Y_t,\Theta_t)$, target the potential $\tilde{U}$ and then use the path of $f^{-1}(Y_t)$ as a way to sample from the measure of interest.
+This is very similar in spirit to the work of \cite{johnson.geyer:12}.
+In summary, in the one-dimensional case, the goal of choosing the most efficient $s$, boils down to choosing an invertible space transformation $f$, and analysing an original Zig-Zag algorithm on the transformed potential

-leads to an efficient normal Zig-Zag algorithm.
-If we view SUZZ in that sense and ignoring Assumption \ref{non.explo.condition:0} for the moment, then in order to target $\pi(dx)=\exp \{ -U(x) \} dx$, the choice of $s(x)= \exp \{ U(x) \}$ seems reasonable.
-This is because the space transformation is